syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/Labels-Customization.md

 ---
 layout: post
 title: Label Support for Syncfusion® RangeSlider Control for Xamarin.Android
-description: Learn how to set labels and customize their positions in RangeSlider control
+description: Learn how to set labels and customize their positions, styling, and formatting in RangeSlider control for enhanced user interface design.
-platform: Xamarin.Android
+platform: xamarin.android
 control: RangeSlider
 documentation: ug
 ---